6 Tips for an Easter Brunch That’s As Easy As It Is Delicious

 - Set up a DIY drink station.
 There’s no need to create a custom brunch cocktail.
 Instead, set up a beverage station.
 In addition to the essentials — coffee and OJ — set out a few bottles of Whole Foods Market Italian Passionfruit Sparkling Mineral Water and sparkling wine for mocktails and cocktails.
 A bowl of berries will let your guests add just the finishing touch their drinks need.

 - Get it delivered.
 Realized you’re missing something at the last minute?
-That’s what Prime Now is for — last-minute guests that require extra food, last-minute menu additions and last-minute inspiration (pancakes or bacon, anyone?).
-A brunch this good should be completely stress-free.
+That’s what free delivery from Whole Foods Market for Prime members (available in select ZIP codes) is for — last-minute guests with last-minute requests, last-minute menu additions and last-minute inspiration (pancakes or bacon, anyone?).
+Visit amazon.com/wholefoods to start shopping.